w3c/aria-practices/draft-labelling-describing.md

 ```

-### Explicit label only
+### Label that augments the element

 Some roles do not get the label from the contents of the element; a label can only be set explicitly using the `aria-labelledby` or `aria-label` attributes.
-An explicit label does not override the contents of such elements.
+For elements with these roles, a label augments the element, but does not override the contents.

 Examples of such roles are (note that this is not a complete list):